dalai444/asset-liability-management-simulator/README.md

 ## Simulation Workflow

 1. **Database Setup**:
-   - Initializes an SQLite database (`alm.db`) and populates it with sample bond data.
+   - Initializes an SQLite database (`alm.db`) and populates it with sample bond data based on the numbers from NYL.

 2. **Bond Portfolio**:
    - Bonds are pulled from the database and turned into cash flows using coupon and face value.

 3. **Liability Modeling**:
-   - A level liability payment stream (e.g., $15,000 annually for 20 years) is generated.
+   - A level liability payment stream (based on the data from NYL) is generated.

 4. **ESG (Stochastic Interest Rates)**:
    - 500 paths of interest rates are generated with randomness (mean = 3%, std dev = 3%).